MeltwaterArchive/datasift-node/README.md

 ## Install
 - Using npm `npm install datasift-node-sdk`

-- Add it to your project `require('datasift');`
+## General usage

+To create an instance of the client:

+    var DataSift = require('datasift');
+    var ds = new DataSift('YOUR_ACCOUNT', 'YOUR_API_KEY');

-## Streaming API client
+## Streaming API

+To stream data:

-The StreamConsumer is an EventEmitter that connects to the streaming API and emits events when data is received, automatically reconnecting as necessary.
+  1. Get a StreamConsumer from the client via the createStreamConsumer() factory method.
+A StreamConsumer is an EventEmitter that connects to the streaming API and emits events when data is received, automatically reconnecting as necessary.
+A single StreamConsumer can subscribe to multiple DataSift streams.

-###create(username, apiKey, hostname, port)
-Factory method which returns a DataSift instance
+  1. Add event listeners
+  1. Subscribe to streams using subscribe() or setSubscriptions()

-    //Create a datasift instance via the factory method like: var ds = new DataSift('YOUR_ACCOUNT', 'YOUR_API_KEY').createStreamConsumer();
+    // create a StreamConsumer via the factory method var stream = ds.createStreamConsumer();

-    //wire up instance for events...
+    // add event listeners

-    ds.on('interaction', function(obj) {
+    stream.on('interaction', function(obj) {
-        //handle interaction
+        // handle interaction
     });

-    ds.on('error', function(message) {
+    stream.on('error', function(message) {
-        //handle error event
+        // handle error event
     });

-    //... etc
+    // start listening to the stream:

+    ds.subscribe(STREAM_HASH).then(
+        function (state) {
+            //successfully subscribed
+        });

+###subscribe(streamHash)
+Starts listening to the stream with the given hash.
+(Multiple streams can be subscribed to.)

+    ds.subscribe('YOUR_STREAM_HASH').then(
+        function(state) {
+            //successfully subscribed
+        });

+###unsubscribe(streamHash)
+Unsubscribes from the given stream.

+    ds.unsubscribe('YOUR_STREAM_HASH').then(
+        function() {
+            //successfully unsubscribed
+        }, function() {
+            //failed to unsubscribe
+        });

+###shutdown()
+Stop and disconnects to the DataSift stream.

+    ds.shutdown();

 ###setSubscriptions(streamHashes)
-Starts listening to the specific streams hashes given, putting the driver into the state passed in.
-Multiple streams can be subscribed to per DataSift instance.
-Returns an array of promises.
+Subscribes to all streams in the given array and unsubscribes from any currently-subscribed streams not in the array.
+Returns an array of promises, one per stream.

     var streamHashes = (['YOUR_STREAM_HASH_1', 'YOUR_STREAM_HASH_2', 'YOUR_STREAM_HASH_N']);